-Space Mountain is an indoor roller coaster in Tomorrowland at Magic Kingdom.
+Space Mountain® Attractionis an indoor roller coaster in Tomorrowland® Area at Magic Kingdom® Park.
 The duration of the ride is just under 3 minutes.
-Space Mountain features 2 rocket-shaped vehicles consisting of 3 seats per vehicle that blast off from 2 separate tracks.
+Space Mountain® Attraction features 2 rocket-shaped vehicles consisting of 3 seats per vehicle that blast off from 2 separate tracks.
 Guests sit by themselves in the ride vehicle; there is no side-by-side seating.
 Guests must transfer from motorized scooter or ECV to an available wheelchair, then from the wheelchair to the vehicle.
 Children under the age of 7 years must be accompanied by a person age 14 years or older.
+Guests must be at least 44 inches tall to experience the roller coaster.
 Due to the nature of the ride, service animals are not permitted on the attraction.

 Source: Undercover Tourist

-Space explorers who opt out of visiting Space Mountain® might want to visit the nearby Tomorrowland® Arcade to wait for the rest of their party.
-If you don't want to ride this attraction but still want to catch a sneak peak, ride the Tomorrowland® Transit Authority.
-It goes right through Space Mountain®.
+Space explorers who opt out of visiting Space Mountain® Attraction might want to visit the nearby Tomorrowland® Arcade to wait for the rest of their party.
+If you don't want to ride this attraction but still want to catch a sneak peak, ride the Tomorrowland® Transit Authority PeopleMover.
+It goes right through Space Mountain® Attraction.
 Learn about nebulas, meteors and shooting stars in your pre-launch briefing as you prepare to board.